GermanZero-de/localzero-generator-core/data/README.rst

 an encoding that is not `utf-8` but for example `latin-1`.
 That would cause trouble, so make sure you set the corresponding options.

+Furthermore it is a good idea to run `python devtool.py data normalize FILE` on every data file you have changed, so minor encoding differences (such as wether or not to put `"` around fields in a CSV) do not result in spurious merge conflicts later on.

 Where to get the data: Public Domain
 ------------------------------------